Mazen-Khodier/Cashew/README.md

 # Cashew
-Python Implementation of Dana Angluin's Algorithm from "Learning Regular Sets from Queries and Counterexamples"
+Python Implementation of Dana Angluin's Algorithm from "Learning Regular Sets from Queries and Counterexamples" Using Walnut to construct self verifying predicates

 ## Todo
 - customize predicate name(s)